Cuberick-Orion/FlowerTune_LLM_Lab/deepseek-coder-7b-instruct-v1.5/README.md

 ## Evaluation

 <!-- This section describes the evaluation protocols and provides the results. -->
 Download the checkpoints at [this link](https://drive.google.com/drive/folders/1EYTVdWQB-QMNeACqwk8Dlna8KuHUKi2J?usp=sharing).
+Or navigate to `./results/peft_50` to obtain the checkpoints.

 ### Procedures